HRG80™ Red Ginseng Energy

 Although both red and white Panax ginseng (also known as Asian ginseng) are from the same species, they are not processed the same way.
 White ginseng is generally air dried, while red ginseng is traditionally steamed, which gives it a red/brown color.
 Steaming can help make ginseng compounds—known as ginsenosides—better absorbed, and that may be one of the reasons that Korean practitioners typically preferred red ginseng.

-Yes, women certainly can take Korean red ginseng.
+Yes, women certainly can take Panax ginseng (red ginseng).
 Although sometimes it has been viewed as a “male” ingredient, ginseng has also been used for women for a variety of reasons.
-Ginseng has been successfully used in clinical studies for women regarding menopause, mental well-being, libido, energy, and other aspects of overall health.* There have also been published human studies that show no negative impact on hormonal balance.
+Ginseng has been successfully used in clinical studies for women regarding menopause, mental well-being, libido, energy, and other aspects of overall health.
+There have also been published human studies that show no negative impact on hormonal balance.*

 There are several other herbs that have been known as “ginseng”.
-These include Eleutherococcus senticosus, often simply called eleuthero, which was once commonly known as Siberian ginseng, and Panax quinquefolius, which is grown and harvested in the United States.
-Panax quinquefolius (commonly called American ginseng) shares common characteristics with Panax ginseng, but is considered a separate species.
+These include Eleutherococcus senticosus, often simply called eleuthero, which was once commonly known as Siberian ginseng, and Panax quinquefolius, which is grown and harvested in North America.
+Panax quinquefolius (commonly called American ginseng) shares common characteristics with Panax ginseng, but is a separate species and does not provide the same health benefits.